624 RSG celebrates opening of new HQ facility with ribbon-cutting

 |0

-This work, 624 RSG celebrates opening of new HQ facility with ribbon-cutting [Image 2 of 2], by Kelly Owens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 624 RSG celebrates opening of new HQ facility with ribbon-cutting, by Kelly Owens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT